-Thread the straps as shown, and tighten them.
+Thread the strap as shown, and tighten it.

 Your device supports wireless local area network (wireless LAN).
 With wireless LAN, you can connect your device to the Internet and compatible devices that have wireless LAN.
-For information about using your device in a home network, see "Home network", on page 16.
+For information about using your device in a home network, see "Home network," p.
+15.